 An IBAN is a unique identifier that’s used to distinguish your bank account from all the others around the world.
 It’s a combination of your account number, sort code, and your bank’s Bank Identifier Code (BIC).

-You can use an online IBAN generator like this one to generate an IBAN.
-Then, to receive a payment, either:
+You can use an online IBAN generator to generate an IBAN.
+Then, to try and receive a payment, either:

-You can make or receive payments this way in any currency, but unfortunately they aren’t very reliable yet.
-Payments might take a few days to go through, or they might not reach your account at all and be returned to the original sender after a few days.
+You can try to make or receive payments this way in any currency, but unfortunately they aren’t very reliable yet.
+Payments will either take a few days to go through, or return to the original sender after a few days.
+And we might not be able to help track down any missing payments.

 Why aren’t international payments reliable yet?